cramjaco/Nyvac_096_Microbiome/README.md

 These scripts can be called in order by calling, from the `scripts\` directory `all_upstream.sh`

+On systems running slurm (such as Fred Hutch's rhino cluster), you can call `sbatch scripts/upstream.sbatch` in order to request a 16 node cluster.
+This should take about 8 hours to run.
+The slow step is remaking the phylogenetic tree.
+If I was going to do this again from scratch, I'd probably use raxml.

+all_upstream.sh just calls other scripts, those pieces can be run as follows:

 Individual pieces can be run as follows:

  * To demultiplex, run `sh scripts/demultBothPlates.sh`
+ * The next three scripts must be run inside of the nyvac-lab-2 environment `source attach nyvac-lab-2`
  * To remake dada2 sequence varients run `Rscript dada2work-March2018Run.R`.
 One can also open the r script and run it in any R interpreter.
 (This is true of all of the subsequent R steps.
 Such a process makes for substantially easier debugging.
  * To make the phylogenetic tree `Rscript makeTree.R`
  * To generate taxonomic information first acquire necessary training data by running `sh pull_training.sh`.
 Then run `Rscript dada2taxonomy-March2018Run.R`.